Sammaye/MongoYii/readme.md

 This extension uses the new `w` variable globally to handle the level of write concern you wish to impose on MongoDB.

 By default the extension will assume acknowledged writes, this means `safe=true` or `w=1` depending on the version of your driver.
-To change this simply add `w` to your `mongodb` components configuration and give it a value according to the (PHP documentation)[http://php.net/manual/en/mongo.writeconcerns.php].
+To change this simply add `w` to your `mongodb` components configuration and give it a value according to the [PHP documentation](http://php.net/manual/en/mongo.writeconcerns.php).

 For those using the 1.3.x series of the driver there is also a `j` option which can be set to either `true` or `false` within the configuration which allows you to control whether or not the write is journal acknowledged.